rea1shane/lego-docker-helper/README.md

 Then, up lego-docker-helper container and mount `docker.sock` in it with `rw` permission, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/demo/docker-compose.yaml#L6).
 Also don't forget to mount your hook script into the container.

 Finally, do anything else as you did before with Lego.

-> [!IMPORTANT]
->
-> The time zone inside the container is UTC, modify your cron expression according to your time zone.